Skip to main content

 • It is not necessary to set the file properties to copy to the output directory.

 • Both samples and templates create new copies of the project files.
-There is no significant difference in behavior, but it is recommended to distribute profiles in template format.
+There is no significant difference in operation, but if you are distributing a profile, we recommend distributing it in template format.

 You can set multiple languages for title and description as follows.
 The appropriate language will be automatically selected and displayed in the UI according to the current UI display language.

-1. The package display text will be switched according to the display language of Next Design.
+1. The package display text will switch according to the Next Design display language.

-Specify the version of Next Design that works
+Specify the version of Next Design that will work

-To specify the version of Next Design, specify the version of Next Design that works with the -v argument when building the package.
+To specify the version of Next Design, specify the version of Next Design that will work with the -v argument when building the package.
 This version or later will work.

 C:\MyProjects\NdExt1\NdExt1> ndext pack -v 2.5